How to Add a New Driver to Your Insurance Policy

 The Effect on Your Premium

 Many factors determine your insurance rates.
 One of the most important is who drives your car.
-So, adding another driver to your policy can raise your premium.
+So, adding another driver can raise your premium.
 The higher the risk, the higher your rates.
 Teens have little driving experience and get into a lot of accidents compared to other age groups.
-That’s why adding a teen driver to your policy can be so expensive
+That’s why including a teen on your policy can be so expensive

-But there are also situations where adding another driver will barely move the needle.
+But there are also situations where another driver will barely affect your premium.
 For example, consider your mother-in-law who has been driving for many years with no accidents.
 Adding her to your policy may cost you next to nothing.
 But if she gets a speeding ticket or crashes the car, you’ll find yourself paying much more for insurance.

 How to Lower Rates with a New Driver

-Before you add a driver, be aware that their driving will influence how much you pay for auto insurance.
-A bad driver can spike your rates.
+Before you add a someone to your insurance, be aware that their driving will influence your premium.
+A bad driving record can spike your rates.
 A good driver won’t impact your rates at all.
 Each situation is unique.
-If the premium you’re quoted is more than you’d like to pay after adding a new driver, compare rates from other insurers.
+If the amount you’re quoted is more than you’d like to pay after adding a family member, check with other insurers.

-If you’re unhappy with your current provider and want to switch to one that does better for new drivers, we’ve already done the research.
+If you’re unhappy with your current provider and want to switch to one that does better for novice motorists, we’ve already done the research.
 Check out our article about the best auto insurers for new drivers before you add someone to your existing policy.

 Frequently Asked Questions

 Yes, you can.
-In most cases, you can add anyone to your auto insurance policy.
-You might want to add a driver if they live in your household or use your car frequently.
+In most cases, you can have anyone you want to your car insurance.
+You might want to include a someone if they live in your household or use your car frequently.
 Note that it’s probably not a good idea to add a “high-risk” driver to your policy.
 This typically includes people with severe offenses, such as DUIs or reckless driving.

 If your roommate doesn’t have car insurance or a vehicle, you should think about adding them.
 It’s worthwhile to make sure they have coverage if they’re going to be using your vehicle often.
 Borrowed cars get into accidents all the time.
 You’d probably be covered.
-But your best bet is to include everyone that regularly drives the car on your policy.
+But your best bet is to include everyone that regularly drives the car.
 Another option would be to have your roommate acquire a non-owner policy.

 Teens are one of the riskiest groups of drivers.
 Males are especially risky and have higher numbers of involvements in accidents than their female counterparts.
 Trying to encourage good habits and using things like the student away discount can help lower your premiums.